OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 OED has never protected against two different admin pages simultaneously changing the same item or items that could be in conflict.
 Some conflicts are relatively benign such as both changing a preference where the last one would stay.
 Some might cause an internal error, such as deleting a group that another page tries to access but probably would not hurt OED in the long-term.
 Some, not analyzed, might cause OED issues in what is in the database.
 The chance of this happening now seems greater given the added complexities of units.
 For now, admins will be warned not to do this to avoid potential issues.
 How easy a good fix will be and if it is needed is left for the future.

+## other-code-changes

+### autocreated-meters

+MAAMC and Obvius meters can be automatically created.
+The code needs to be updated so the unit associated with the meter can be added as part of creating the meter.
+Note it will be rejected if there is not appropriate unit.

+### graphs

+The y-axis label on all graphics need to show the unit and not kW or kWh.
+Mostly that will be the unit identifier associated with the graphic unit.

+TODO We need to think how we are going to label the two types given we are only given one in the units table.
 ## other-database-considerations

 ### unit-display